bzamoram/bzamoram.github.io/index.md

 <div style="text-align: justify">I explored ETL processes with this Harry Potter-themed project.
 Using the public Harry Potter API, I dove into the steps of Extract-Transform-Load (ETL) to turn raw API data into meaningful information stored in a MySQL database.</div>
 <br>

-<div style="text-align: justify">API Integration: Leveraging the public Harry Potter API to extract data about spells directly from the wizarding world.
+<div style="text-align: justify">API Integration: Leveraging the public Harry Potter API to extract data about spells directly from the wizarding world.</div>
-Data Transformation: Cleaning and organizing the data to focus on spells that start with the letter "A" 🪄.
-The data was sorted alphabetically (Z to A) and refined for clarity, retaining only spell names and descriptions.
+<div style="text-align: justify">Data Transformation: Cleaning and organizing the data to focus on spells that start with the letter "A" 🪄.
+The data was sorted alphabetically (Z to A) and refined for clarity, retaining only spell names and descriptions.</div>
-Database Loading: The processed data was loaded into a MySQL local database as a structured table for future use.
+<div style="text-align: justify">Database Loading: The processed data was loaded into a MySQL local database as a structured table for future use.
 Additionally, a CSV file was generated for easy sharing and visualization.</div>
 <br>

 ---